jclegras/jclegras.github.io/content/posts/special-permissions.md

 removed 'directory/root_file'
 {{< /highlight >}}

-__Besoin__ : protéger les fichiers présents dans un répertoire à son seul propriétaire uniquement (suppression/renommage)
+__Requirement__: Protect files in a directory so that only the owner can delete/rename them

 {{< highlight bash >}}
 $ stat -c "%a %A %U:%G %n" mydir

 777 drwxrwxrwx jclegras:jclegras mydir
-# Perm. en 777, tout le monde peut supprimer les fichiers à l'intérieur
+# With permissions set to 777, anyone can delete the files inside

 $ chmod o+t mydir && \
   stat -c "%a %A %U:%G %n" mydir

 1777 drwxrwxrwt jclegras:jclegras mydir
-# Le sticky bit vaut 1
+# The sticky bit is set to 1

 $ touch mydir/myfile && \
   stat -c "%a %A %U:%G %n" mydir/myfile

 664 -rw-rw-r-- jclegras:jclegras mydir/myfile
-# Pour la suppression, les droits du fichier ne rentrent pas en compte (@ rappel)
+# For deletion, the file permissions do not matter (reminder)

 $ sudo su jcbis